 This syllabus and the course schedule are subject to change by the instructor.
 All changes and related justification will be announced in class, and updates will be reflected in this web version.

-Lecture slides will be maintained on Blackboard, but many lectures will include use of the whiteboard which may not be reflected in notes elsewhere.
+Lecture slides will be maintained on Blackboard, but much of the in-person content will include use of the whiteboard and/or group discussion which may not be reflected in notes elsewhere.